 Leblang's three daughters continued the business, but it finally transitioned to becoming a premium ticket broker, albeit an honest one.
 The business name lived on for a while when Arthur Golden purchased the remnants of the Leblang empire and formed the Golden-Leblang ticket agency, but that too was later acquired by Continental Guest Services, a ticket concierge service based in hotel lobbies all around New York City.
 Continental Guest Services uses the Leblang history to garner additional market credibility, but know very little about its origins.

-A concept similar to Leblang's would re-emerge in the form of the TKTS ticket stand in 1972 where Broadway theatres can send down tickets to the Times Square stand where people can buy them for a discount.
+A concept similar to Leblang's would re-emerge in the form of the TKTS ticket stand in 1972 where Broadway theatres send down unsold tickets to the Times Square stand where people can buy them for a discount.
 Even though the solution lacks the pioneering spirit of the original Leblang operation, it still continues brisk business to this day and at 650 tickets sold per hour, now surpasses Joe LeBlang's public service ticket office (Although its interesting to note that at 2000 tickets per day back in 1930 isn't much different to today at 3500 tickets per day processed by TKTS)

 The Internet and Broadway Tickets